 There is no charge to join the group, and we give our time as a gift to the people we see.
 Singers interested in the choir should contact Deacon Daryce Hoff Nolan.

 Our food pantry, launching in the fall of 2017, is our latest ministry to the community.
 For many years, we had collected food and transported it to a neighboring food pantry for distribution.
 In recent months, however, we have felt the need to deepen our hands-on commitment to those who experience hunger by serving as a place for both bodily and spiritual nourishment.
 The pantry will be stocked regularly not only through donations from members of the parish, but through collections of non-perishable food from the neighborhoods near the church.
+This winter, we collected financial donations and 11 boxes of food to send to Puerto Rico to assist disaster relief efforts following Hurricane Maria.

 The Giving Garden